Do Airline Miles Expire? Policies By Airline, Plus How To Extend Miles

 Singapore KrisFlyer mileage expiration policy

-Singapore KrisFlyer miles expire 36 months after they’re earned.
-This is a hard expiration, and there’s no way to extend your miles further.
+Singapore KrisFlyer miles expire 36 months after they’re earned, and that’s a hard expiration, meaning that activity doesn’t extend your miles further.
 The only exception is for PPS Club and Solitaire PPS Club members, as miles don’t expire for these members.
+One other thing to note is that members can pay to extend miles by six months, in chunks of 10,000 miles.
+The cost is $12 or 1,200 miles for every 10,000 miles extended.

 Southwest Rapid Rewards points expiration policy